MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/manage-language-and-region.md

 ## Introduction

+For more info, see [App resources and the Resource Management System](../app-resources/index.md).

 For a sample app that demonstrates how to manage language and region settings, see [Application resources and localization sample](http://go.microsoft.com/fwlink/p/?linkid=231501).

 A Windows user doesn't need to choose just one language from a limited set of languages.
 Instead, the user can tell Windows that they speak any language in the world, even if Windows itself isn't translated into that language.
 The user can even specify that they can speak multiple languages.